Sauna Dynamics – What Is A Sauna and How A Sauna Works

 Our body is happiest when it’s about the same temp head to toe.
 Sitting on a bench in a sauna however there’s about 150cm (58”) difference in height from our toes to our head and so, thanks to thermal stratification, potential for about 32°c (58°f) or more of temperature difference.
 Our body doesn’t like this, it results in ‘cold feet’ and isn’t wonderously comfortable.

 In this chart of a typical 7’ high American sauna the teal line is the temperature 4″ above the floor, orange is 20″ high (so 2″ above an American foot bench), grey is 40″ (so about the height of a Finnish foot bench), yellow is 60″ and blue is 80”, just below the 84” ceiling.
-The foot bench here is perhaps 100°f, about 85°f cooler than a bathers head.
-85°c would normally be considered hot but here, relative to our head, it’s very cool and so ‘cold feet’.
+The foot bench here is perhaps 100°f (37°c), about 85°f cooler than bathers heads.
+100°f feet would normally be considered hot but here, relative to our head, it’s very cool and so ‘cold feet’.

 The less head to toe temp difference the more comfortable and enjoyable the sauna.
-Finns shoot for no more than about 15-20°f difference.
+Finns and others aim for the foot bench to be no more than ≈15-20% cooler than the head temperature.
+Or for a 100°c head temp then no more than about 15-20°c (27-36°f) difference.
 Also notice that the temp at the floor (teal line) hardly changes.
 And at 20″ above the floor there is change but very little.

 SaunaTempStrat